SkylineCommunications/dataminer-docs/srm/srm_concepts/srm_definitions.md

 - Capacity: A parameter that will be used to request a specific capacity of a resource.
 For example, bit rate on a router interface.

 - Capability: A parameter that will be used to request a specific capability of a resource.
-For example, HD and UHD of an encoding function.
+For example, HD and UHD for an encoding function.

 ## Profile definition